-The fair values of the Group's investment properties at 31 December 2021 and 2020 have been arrived at on the basis of a valuation carried out on the respective dates by independent qualified professional valuers not connected to the Group.
+The fair values of the Group's investment properties at 31 December 2023 and 2022 have been arrived at on the basis of a valuation carried out on the respective dates by independent qualified professional valuers not connected to the Group.

-The fair values of residential unit and residential parking space and commercial office unit located in Hong Kong, and industrial office units located in PRC were determined based on direct comparison approach by reference to the market transaction prices of similar properties in the neighbourhood, and adjusted based on the nature, location and condition of the property.
+The fair values of industrial office units located in PRC were determined based on direct comparison approach by reference to the market transaction prices of similar properties in the neighbourhood, and adjusted based on the nature, location and condition of the property.
 There has been no change to the valuation technique during the year.